matildasmeds/mithril_simple_app/README.md

 * Clear messages on navigate
 * Some CSS tweaks
 * Test src/views/Messages
+* Pagination for User list

 ## Further ideas
 * Implement Error messages
-* Paging for list-view / "Datatable"
 * More tests
 * Transition effects (with velocity.js?)
 * Translations (just to see how it's done)